ninjaas/startup-ideas/README.md

 =============

 List of Startup Ideas which anyone can Hack &amp; Improve!
-- Pull Requests are welcome.
+- Pull Requests are welcome!

-- These are your Ideas which you want to Give away for others to hack.
+- These are your own Ideas & you like to Give-it-away for others to hack/Improve.

-- Why? because you badly need it!
-And/or you don't have time.
+- Why?
+Because you badly need it for yourself!
+And you don't find time to do it yourself.

 ## Ideas List: